samrocketman/docker-compose-lgsm-rust-dedicated-server/README.md

     oxide.reload *

-Server mods are supported by oxide plugins.
-Add your oxide plugins to `mod-configs/plugins.txt` and then start the server normally.
-Every time the server start plugin updates are checked and downloaded.

-If you remove a plugin from `mod-configs/plugins.txt`, then it will be deleted from your server automatically.

-Use the uMode download name of the plugin.
+Use the uMod download name of the plugin.
 For example, if you download from uMod `Backpacks.cs`, then you need only add `Backpacks` to `mod-configs/plugins.txt`.

-### plugins.txt code comments

-Lines that start with `#` and blank lines are automatically skipped in `mod-configs/plugins.txt`.

-You can remove Rust server plugins from `mod-configs/plugins.txt` by starting the line with a `#`.
-This allows you to delete the plugin from the server but also keep it around in case  you want to re-enable it later.

 # Customize Map